 Thus, we see that online security is evolving to satisfy human needs, and the way NMA technology has been developed is functional with respect to these needs rather than arbitrary.

 In this context, the security of NMA solutions is assured not by some fictitious "Fort Knox" type of security that would (vainly) promise to prevent all attacks, but by using NMA's "No Target" ZSentry technology that renders such attacks impossible by the sheer lack of existence of user data to attack, anywhere.
 ZSentry allows the NMA solutions to work without ever exposing the users’ passwords, keys, or private data.

 Therefore, ZSentry’s user data and keys are never in danger from outside or inside attacks, neither in the servers providing the service nor in the user’s desktop or laptop client accessing the service.
 Even though one can argue that an attack may eventually succeed, for example in the case of an attacker who may even physically walk away with any number of servers, no user data would be compromised.

-In short, NMA enables the best defense against data theft, which is not to have the data in the first place.
+In short, NMA enables the ultimate and fail-safe defense against data theft, which is not to have the data in the first place.

 NMA's technology is represented in patent-pending IP and software.
 Read more about the ZSentry technology >>

 We enable users to increase the utility of their devices, products, and services, including improved functionality, usability, security, mobility, and regulatory compliance.

 NMA Inc. was founded in 2001.
 NMA is a privately held company, funded mostly by private investors.
 For company and investor information inquiries, please use any method described in our Support Center.

 Employment Legal Statement Privacy Statement

 Contents of this entire site are © Copyright, NMA Inc., 2009.
 Titles and product names are trademarks of NMA, Inc. as described in our Legal Statement.